Remenod/Metabar/README.md

 A bare-metal educational operating system project for x86, originally created to implement the classic **Snake** game in protected mode without any external dependencies.
 The project boots from the **MBR** via BIOS and runs directly on the hardware (or QEMU).

-Over time it has grown into a small experimental OS with exception handling, keyboard input, VGA text/graphics modes, custom fonts, palette control, a stack guard mechanism, and multiple demo applications.
+Over time it has grown into a small experimental OS with exception handling, keyboard input, VGA text/graphics modes, custom fonts, palette control, paging, and multiple demo applications.

 ---